conjure-cp/conjure/docs/demonstrations.rst

    conjure solve -ac sm3.essence --number-of-solutions=all

-This confirms that there is only one solution.
+This confirms that there is indeed only one solution.
-Try verifying that the first two models have multiple solutions, and that the solution given by the third model is among these.
+As an exercise, verify that the first two models have multiple solutions, and that the solution given by the third model is among these.
 (The first has 1155 solutions, the second 25.)